codepath/android_guides/RottenTomatoes-Networking-Tutorial.md

 Let's also install a library for remote image loading called [Picasso](http://square.github.io/picasso/) so we can easily display movie posters.

-_Eclipse_ users:

-Drop the library jars into the "libs" folder of our Android app before continuing

 _Android Studio_ users:

-You can also drop these jars into the "libs" folder too and add each file by right-clicking on the .jar file and choosing the Add as Library option, or you can simply edit the build.gradle file and add them as dependencies that can be downloaded via a remote repository:
+Edit the build.gradle file and add them as dependencies that can be downloaded via a remote repository:

 ```gradle
 repositories {